larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/task1.md

 Describe clearly each of the formulars that you give.
 Look at other examples of related ILP formulations to get ideas for how to write the ILP.
 If it is too hard, start with a less complicated/restricted variant of your problem.

+# Submission

+Your submission should be in the form of a report.
+An appropriate length is 3-5 pages.
+This should include a short introduction.
+It is highly recommended to write this report using LaTeX.

+You will submit a draft on ItsLearning.
+On this draft you will get feedback, which you can incorporate afterwards.
+The final report will consist of revised versions of the drafts for each of the 4 tasks.
+Although you receive feedback for each draft, only the final report will be graded.